SpaceX calls off 1st launch attempt of giant rocket in Texas

 Elon Musk’s company had planned to fly the nearly 400-foot Starship rocket from the southern tip of Texas, near the Mexican border.

-The countdown was halted at the 40-second mark because of a stuck valve in the first-stage booster.
-Launch controllers couldn’t fix the frozen valve in time, and canceled the attempt.
-The countdown continued, and fueling was completed, as a dress rehearsal.
+The test flight was called off with just over eight minutes left in the countdown because of a stuck valve needed to pressurize the first-stage booster.
+Launch controllers couldn’t fix the frozen valve in time, but for practice, took the clocks down to the 40-second mark before halting the countdown.

 No people or satellites were aboard.
 There won’t be another try until at least Wednesday.